nathanemyers-dev/ai-computational-memory/problem-statement/index.md

 Show that this layer behaves like Excel or any other computational surface that saves models without producing regulated guidance.

 **3. Propose regulatory treatment**
-Provide a governance architecture and supervisory controls that allow regulators and governance teams to classify this layer as non advisory.
+Provide a governance architecture and supervisory controls that allow regulators and governance teams to classify this layer as non-advisory.

 **4. Build consensus and implement**
 Align regulators, governance teams, practitioners, and engineers on the category and effect the streamlined process that allows memory to persist safely across interactions.